gurparveen/product-sales-region-analytics/sql-project/README.md

 Since the dataset was originally prepared in Excel, all information is stored in **one combined table**:

-- `sales_data` — contains Product details, Region, Order date, Saleperson, Customer Type, Sales amount, and Profit.
+- `sales_data` — contains product details, customer info, region, dates, pricing, discounts, and sales metrics.

 ---